fabmas/certlc/README.md

 > [!NOTE]
 > + inserire qualche esempio di quelli che abbiamo provato ?
 ### Automation Account
 The Automation Account acts as the orchestrator for the certificate renewal process.
-It needs to be configured with a runbook, and the PowerShell script for the runbook can be found [here](./.runbook/runbook_v2.ps1).
-Additionally, an Hybrid Worker Group must be created, associating it with the Certification Authority for executing runbooks.
-The runbook should have a webhook associated with it, initiated from the Hybrid Runbook Worker.
+It needs to be configured with a RunBook, and the PowerShell script for the RunBook can be found [here](./.RunBook/RunBook_v2.ps1).
+Additionally, an Hybrid Worker Group must be created, associating it with the Certification Authority for executing RunBooks.
+The RunBook should have a webhook associated with it, initiated from the Hybrid RunBook Worker.

 > [!NOTE!]
-> inserire link su come si crea hybrid worker, runbook e webhook ???
+> inserire link su come si crea hybrid worker, RunBook e webhook ???

-### Hybrid runbook worker
+### Hybrid RunBook worker
-The Hybrid Runbook Worker plays a pivotal role in executing runbooks.
+The Hybrid RunBook Worker plays a pivotal role in executing RunBooks.
 It needs to be installed with the Key Vault Extension, which is the supported mode for the new installation.
-The Hybrid Runbook Worker should contain the Certification Authority, which can be either on Azure or on-premises.
+The Hybrid RunBook Worker should contain the Certification Authority, which can be either on Azure or on-premises.

 ### Azure Key Vault
 Azure Key Vault is the secure repository for certificates.
 The Automation Account and the server requiring certificate access must be granted specific permissions within the Key Vault.
 The permission model should include 'Get' and 'List' permissions for the automation account and the server.
 Additionally, in the Event section of the Key Vault, the Event Grid System Topic should be associated with the webhook of the Automation Account.